5 great ways to strengthen your brand through virtual booths

 Unlike brand-generated marketing messages, which are inherently biased and may be regarded with skepticism, user-generated content comes across as more trustworthy because it shows real proof of your brand’s qualities.

-Before launching your virtual booth, you can get in touch with past and existing customers and ask them to share their experience with your brand, in whichever format they feel comfortable: a photo of how they used the product, a video explaining how it helped them, or just a few short sentences.
+Before launching your virtual showroom, you can get in touch with past and existing customers and ask them to share their experience with your brand, in whichever format they feel comfortable: a photo of how they used the product, a video explaining how it helped them, or just a few short sentences.
 Alternatively, together with your marketing team, you can pull up user-generated content from your website, social media, or review websites (Yelp, Google Reviews, etc.).
-Then, when establishing the booth layout and features with your virtual booth provider, you can discuss ways of integrating this content.
+Then, when establishing the showroom layout and features with your virtual showroom provider, you can discuss ways of integrating this content.

-4. Showcase your virtual booth when talking to potential clients
+4. Showcase your virtual showroom when talking to potential clients

 5. Your employees can become brand ambassadors.

-For instance, one of our clients has been using their virtual booth to train hundreds of sales representatives all over the world.
-Then, these sales representatives will then use the virtual booths to organize live guided tours with each of their thousands of clients worldwide.
+For instance, one of our clients has been using their virtual showroom to train hundreds of sales representatives all over the world.
+Then, these sales representatives will then use the virtual showrooms to organize live guided tours with each of their thousands of clients worldwide.